oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 **\1**

-1. In AffintiyRulesEnforcementService, find the instance associated with the cluster and delete it.
+1. In AffintiyRulesEnforcementManager, find the instance associated with the cluster and delete it.

 **\1**

-1. Write AuditLog message: “Affinity Rules Enforcement Service finished. all Affinity rules are enforced.”
+1. Write AuditLog message: “Affinity Rules Enforcement Manager finished. all Affinity rules are enforced.”

 **\1**